Crown land: Situation in Lithuania

 In the Great Duchy of Lithuania political nation did not follow experience of neighbouring Poland.
 Lithuanian magnates retained such lands in their hands.

 Spain

 Historically, the kings of Spain have possessed vast lands, palaces, castles and other buildings, however, at present all those properties are owned by the State.
 The Crown lands are administered by an independent institution called Patrimonio Nacional, which is responsible for the maintenance of these properties that are always available to the King or Queen of Spain.

 United Kingdom and its predecessor states

-Historically, the properties now known as the Crown Estate were administered as possessions of the reigning monarch to help fund the business of governing the country.
-By the Civil List Act 1760, George III surrendered control over the Estate's revenues to the treasury, in order to relieve him from paying for the costs of the civil service, defence costs, the national debt, and his own personal debts, and, in return, to receive an annual grant known as the Civil list.
+Historically, the properties now known as the Crown Estate were administered as possessions of the reigning monarch to help fund the business of governing the country and funding their personal household.
+By the Civil List Act 1760, George III surrendered control over the estate's revenues to the Treasury, in order to relieve him from paying for the costs of the civil service, and judges' and ambassadors' salaries and pensions, and, in return, to receive an annual grant known as the civil list, intended to cover the costs of the Royal Household.